KatFrog/frontend-nanodegree-arcade-game/README.md

 Avoid the Bugs!!!
 ===============================

-Welcome to my simple, classic arcade game - Avoid the Bugs!
+Welcome to my simple, classic arcade game - The Self-Rescuing Princess!

 Instructions: